theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-service-dashboard.md

 <properties
-   pageTitle="Dashboard des StorSimple Manager-Diensts | Microsoft Azure" description="Beschreibt das Dashboard des StorSimple Manager-Diensts und erläutert, wie Sie den Zustand Ihrer StorSimple-Lösung über dieses Dashboard verwalten." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="StorSimple Manager service dashboard | Microsoft Azure" description="Describes the StorSimple Manager service dashboard and explains how to use it to monitor the health of your StorSimple solution." services="storsimple" documentationCenter="" authors="SharS"